eriklg/acp-reference-architecture/architecture/topology-single-cloud.md

 ### Linux Machines
 Linux Servers host Java Web Application components, which are deployed and managed on top of individual Tomcat/JBoss instances by the Apprenda Linux Container.

+### Docker
+Linux machines with the Docker engine installed are Linux worker nodes capable of also running Docker images deloyed via Apprenda.

 ### Database Servers
 **MS SQL**
 The Platform manages SQL Server instances on your behalf to provision and configure guest application databases.
 Any number of SQL Server instances can be managed by a single Platform, and SQL instances can be added to the Platform at any time for capacity.
 Our reference architecture includes a single SQL Server instance that is configured as a SQL Server failover cluster; such a configuration typically relies on shared storage on a SAN or NAS.
 We’ve included two SQL nodes in the cluster as a standard recommendation for simple redundancy.
 The Platform will manage this cluster as it would a normal SQL Server instance.
 Expansion of the database tier of our reference architecture would come in two forms: